alexras/libris/README.md

 `paper-pile bibtex <paper name>`.

 To run the paper-pile web server, which lets you browse and search papers and read notes for a paper, run `paper-pile serve`.
+Double-click on a field to edit it; edits will persist automatically.

 **More commands coming soon**